 We’ve also begun to use satellite data and statistical modeling to monitor ecosystem recovery on former mining sites.
 Using time series of NDVI data from satellites, we can compare revegetation rates on former mine sites with nearby, healthy forests, enabling us to track and assess the progress of current recovery efforts in the region.
 Read more about this work and the methods behind it on our blog.

-SkyTruth Alerts is a free environmental mapping and monitoring platform, enabling users to view satellite imagery, map various environmental data layers and pollution events, and receive email alerts for emerging environmental threats and events.
+SkyTruth Monitor is a free environmental mapping and monitoring platform, enabling users to view satellite imagery, map various environmental data layers and pollution events, and receive email Alerts for emerging environmental threats and events.
 What’s under the hood of our mapping platform?

-SkyTruth Alerts uses the Google Maps API to support its dynamic mapping capabilities, and the application itself is hosted on Google’s App Engine, which is a scalable cloud service for hosting web applications.
+SkyTruth Monitor uses the Google Maps API to support its dynamic mapping capabilities, and the application itself is hosted on Google’s App Engine, which is a scalable cloud service for hosting web applications.

-We also provide an email alerting service, where users can specify an area of interest and an environmental incident to get automatically alerted to new developments.
+We also provide an Alerts service, where users can specify an area of interest and specific environmental incident types to get automatically alerted to new developments.

-This is just a sample of the capabilities and technology behind Alerts.
-We’d love it if you checked it out and told us what you think!
+This is just a sample of the capabilities and technology behind Monitor.
+We’d love it if you checked it out and let us know what you think!